dunc-0/dunc-0/README.md

 Recent Electronics and Computer technologist grad, returning for an Conmputer engineering degree.

-Enjoy programming, learned a little about <br>
+Enjoy programming, learned <br>
 C, C++, Python, and VHDL<br>
 through my program.
-Trying to improve my skills.<br>
+Working to improve my skills.<br>

 I recently got into 3d printing and am learning the basics of 3d modeling and how to tune a 3d printer.
 I am also interested in SDR's and am currently using Unitrunker and DSD+ to learn more about Project 25 and trunked radio in general.